How people elect parliaments

 At the time Prime Minister Gladstone, confident in his party’s dominance in the electorate, calculated that his government would be the first beneficiary of the distortionary effects of the new first-past-the-post system – effects which stir so much controversy to this day in several nations.

 But in an outcome rich in irony, Gladstone was wrong.
 His government barely survived the next British election held in late 1885, becoming a minority government needing to deal with Irish nationalist MPs, which in turn caused a split in his party.
 The resulting early election in 1886 then overthrew all Gladstone’s strategic expectations, as Salisbury’s Tories out-campaigned the Liberals across the country, including among the newly enfranchised lower-propertied and lower-income voters.*

-The Tories, not the Liberals, this ended up winning the benefit of the electoral distortion caused by the number and geographical distribution of party votes.
+The Tories, not the Liberals, thus ended up winning the benefit of the electoral distortion caused by the number and geographical distribution of party votes.

 Unsurprisingly, they have defended the system ever since.